moisesjbc/moblok/README.md

 The source code of the game (directory "source") is under the GPLv3 license.
 You can find a copy of this license in the file share/moblok/license/LICENSE.moblok.txt.

 The images used by the game (directory "share/moblok/img/") are licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/.

-### Third-party work

-The libraries SDL, SDL_image and SDL_mixer, as well as their dependencies are property of their respective owners.
-The licenses for every library used by the game are present in the directory "share/moblok/license".

-The music played in the game (directory "share/moblok/music/Tetris_theme.ogg") has been downloaded from Wikimedia Commons on [this url](http://commons.wikimedia.org/wiki/File:Tetris_theme.ogg?uselang=es).
-As stated by that url, the music has been made by Bogozi and it is licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported license (CC BY-SA 3.0).
-To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/3.0/.

-The font used in the game is [LiberationSans-Bold.ttf](http://en.wikipedia.org/wiki/Liberation_fonts).